varapp/varapp-docs/docs/src/deployment.rst

     export DJANGO_SETTINGS_MODULE="varmed.settings.settings_example"

-  This makes references to the file ``$venv/lib/python3.4/site-packages/varmed/settings/settings_example.py``.
+  This makes reference to the file ``$venv/lib/python3.4/site-packages/varmed/settings/settings_example.py``.

   When using `mod_wsgi`, setting the environment variable will have no effect;
   instead, configure it in ``varmed/wsgi.py``